Rotherham United vs Sunderland: Streaming details and how to watch game

 Sunderland’s game against Rotherham United in the Championship will not be shown live on Sky Sports Red Button or on any television channels.

-Fans in the United Kingdom will, though, be able to stream the game on SAFSEE via the club’s website.
+Fans in the United Kingdom won’t be able to stream the game on SAFSEE via the club’s website due to restrictions put in place by Rotherham United ahead of the game.

-Passes to stream Sunderland’s game against Rotherham United in the Championship can be purchased here.

 How else can I follow Rotherham United vs Sunderland?